Raythonic/watiba/README.md

 <div id="threads"/>

 ### Threads
 Each promise produced from a _spawn_ expression results in one OS thread.
-To access to the number of threads your code has spawned collectively in the promise tree:
+To access the number of threads your code has spawned collectively in the promise tree:
 ```
 num_of_spawns = promise.spawn_count()  # Returns number of nodes in the promise tree